alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 The information content of each spot is not something abstract;
 it can be easily measured in kilobytes (KB).
+For a quick test we will save each image as PNG and see how much information it contains (that is, simply how big each file is).

 ![The first dot saved as PNG "weighs" 2.1 KB.](pics/understanding-entropy-dot.png "Round dot")